SEO Intermediate Updated 2026-03-22

 What is Information Architecture?

-Information architecture (IA) is the structural design of a website's content — how pages are organized, categorized, labeled, and linked — to help both users and search engines find what they need efficiently.
+Information architecture (IA) is the structural design of a website's content.
+How pages are organized, categorized, labeled, and linked.
+To help both.

 What is Information Architecture?